-Earlier this month the Minnesota Department of Agriculture (MDA) released the draft Nitrogen Fertilizer Rule, which is being implemented to minimize potential sources of nitrate pollution in the state’s groundwater.
+The Minnesota Department of Agriculture (MDA) has released the draft Nitrogen Fertilizer Rule, which is being implemented to minimize potential sources of nitrate pollution in the state’s groundwater and as part of the Minnesota Nitrogen Fertilizer Management Plan.
 Through Aug.
-11, the public can submit comments on the draft rule, which currently contains two parts:
+25, the public can submit comments on the draft rule, which currently contains two parts:

 - If a farm is located in a vulnerable groundwater area based on soil hydrology and geology information, nitrogen fertilizer application in the fall and on frozen soils will be restricted.